-- Be certified or eligible for certification in Occupational Therapy in the United States or a OT degree from a WFOT approved program outside the United States.**
+- Be certified or eligible for certification in Occupational Therapy in the United States or complete an OT degree from a WFOT approved program outside the United States.**

 - Submit three letters of recommendation from professors, therapists, and/or other professionals familiar with your capabilities and achievements.

-- English Proficiency: If your bachelor’s degree was earned in a non-English speaking country and you are not a US citizen or permanent resident, scores are needed from an official TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
-Students from some English-speaking countries may also need to submit scores.
-We require that the student have verification of the following scores within two years of intended enrollment:
+- English Proficiency: If your bachelor’s degree was earned in a non-English speaking country and you are not a US citizen or permanent resident, you need to submit English proficiency examination scores.
+Please note that even if you are from an English-speaking country, you may still need to submit scores.
+We require that you have verification of the following scores within two years of your intended enrollment:

-- An IELTS of 6.5 with no less than 6 on each band score.
+- An IELTS total of 7 with no less than 6 on each band score; or

-*Conditional admission may be possible if one of the GPA and GRE criteria is slightly below the requirement.
+* Conditional admission may be possible for you if the GPA criteria is slightly below the requirement.
 If you have any questions about your specific situation, please feel free to contact us.

-**Students enrolled in the OT baccalaureate or Master’s programs may receive admission contingent upon successful completion of all coursework and fieldwork prior to the start of the OTD program.
+** If you are enrolled in the OT baccalaureate or Master’s program, you may receive admission contingent upon successful completion of all coursework and fieldwork prior to the start of the OTD program.

-***Applicants who are currently in occupational therapy practice must submit a current curriculum vitae of work experience, publications and presentations.
+*** If you are currently in occupational therapy practice, you must submit a current curriculum vitae of work experience, publications and presentations.

 The Division’s Admissions Committee will review your application once all your application materials have been received.
-To be considered for maximum financial support, the application deadline is October 1 for a fall semester start.
-The regular decision deadline is February 15.
+To be considered for maximum financial support, the application deadline is October 1.
+The regular decision deadline, as well as the deadline to be considered for a USC Chan merit-based scholarship, is February 15.

 Applications received after this date are also welcome and will be processed on a space available basis.
 Please contact our admissions team with specific questions regarding the OTD timeline and start dates.

 You may apply online anytime through the USC Graduate Admissions website.
-You also should arrange to have transcripts and test scores sent to USC in time to meet this deadline.
+You will find the “Occupational Therapy (OTD)” program after selecting the “Independent Health Professions” under the school to which you are applying.
+Please arrange to have transcripts and test scores sent to USC in time to meet this deadline.